wonjinYi/sanjae-gemma/GCPCloudFunctions/README.md

 # GCP Cloud Functions

-This directory cotnains codes(files) used on GCP Cloud Function Service (Now CF replaced with Cloud Run Function.
+This directory cotnains codes(files) used on GCP Cloud Functions Service

+(Now Cloud Functions replaced with Cloud Run Function.
 Anyway still the legacy product works).

 ## Why this directory is provided